 In this scenario, you'd end up paying more because of your lengthy policy.
 You could contact your insurance company and ask them to “re-pull” your rate in order for the violation to no longer be counted on your current policy, but that might not always work.

 An accident falling off your insurance record is only one example.
 Below are common personal attributes that can impact your premium if and when they change.

-If you’re looking for more information, including our user methodology, see our additional resources below.
+If you’re looking for more information — including our rate-gathering methodology — see our additional resources below.